 Here’s another assertion that might be difficult for some readers to accept.
 Genes don’t really exist.
 There are no free-standing genes; certainly not in human DNA, anyway.
-What scientists call genes must be constructed; they must be built; they must be put together; they must be fabricated and transported by molecules, called RNA.
+What scientists call genes must be constructed; they must be built; they must be put together; they must be fabricated, collected, and transported by molecules, called RNA.

 But RNA in all its forms (and there are many) is itself constructed from scattered templates that are hidden haphazardly like Easter eggs within the billions of bases strewn along the dozens of spirals inside a DNA bundle.
 RNA builds itself up by interacting with various sections of base sequences in the DNA and then copying those sequences by borrowing matching free-bases, which are floating everywhere in the medium of the cell’s nucleus.

 RNA is much shorter in length and less stable than the DNA it models.
-But it doesn’t mutate as much as we might expect, because it is also shorter-lived and reproduces less often.
+But it doesn’t mutate as much as folks might expect, because it is also shorter-lived and reproduces less often.
 It’s more versatile, too; more agile, because it is single-stranded; DNA is double-stranded.

-RNA, in all its forms, is the work-horse of cell functions; it is both the building material and the construction machinery used in many important cell structures, which perform the yeoman’s task of protein building inside our cells.
+RNA, in all its forms, is the work-horse of cell functions; it is both the building material and the construction machinery used in many important cell structures, which perform the yeoman’s task of protein building inside cells.

 It seems plausible to me that over a few hundreds-of-millions of years the possibly self-generated RNA sequences may have acquired—through accident, luck, and trial-and-error—the ability to select, copy, paste, and assemble short sections of random DNA bases, which every-once-in-a-great-while actually worked to help build the useful proteins that added survival advantages to their evolving hosts.
-Maybe RNA actually designed and built DNA in the first place, which it learned to copy and manipulate.
+Maybe RNA designed and built DNA in the first place, which it learned to copy and manipulate.
 We may never know exactly how.